midnightidc/midnightidc.github.io/_posts/2025-1-1-FIRST-POST-FORREALS-THIS-TIME.md

 Bye Bye!!!!!!!!!1

-p.s. may or may not have my friends write some things on this too :33333333, like once or twice, as like, special guests idk!
+p.s. may or may not have my friends write some things on this too :33333333, like once or twice, as like, special guests idk! p.p.s this might be my first post because I accidentally wrote 2025 instead of 2026, whoopsies, we'll see if I can change uit!